A long-awaited Aretha Franklin concert film will premiere this...

 - Processing Restrictions: You have the right to temporarily restrict our processing of your personal information if: you contest the accuracy of your personal information; you prefer we restrict its use rather than erase it; you need it to be preserved to establish, exercise, or defend a legal claim; whilst you are verifying whether we have overriding legitimate grounds to use it.
 You have the right to be informed before we lift the processing restriction.

 - Data Portability: You have the right to ask us to provide you (in a structured, commonly used, and machine-readable format without hindrance) personal information about you that we have which you had provided to us.
-You may ask us to transmit it directly to another controller if is technically feasible.
+You may ask us to transmit it directly to another controller if it is technically feasible.

 Automated Individual Decision-making: Premier does not currently employ automated processing/ profiling that produce legal effects on individuals.
 You have the right to object to direct marketing profiling (See "Right to Object to Direct Marketing" below).

-Our Legitimate Interest to Send You Direct Marketing Communications
+Our Legitimate Interest to Send You Direct Marketing Communications by Post and Phone

 We believe that our supporters share our genuine interest of spreading the gospel across the land through our diverse media channels.